DoorAccess

 There are several variations, the most important being data length.
 Most are 26 or 34 bits.

-Smartphone based access controls
+Smartphone access controls

 Technologies that use mobile phones for access control are increasingly popular.
 Phones have sophisticated means of identifying their own, by PIN or biometrics.
 It only requires wireless transmission to the access controller.